 I used Microsoft Word to write the manuscript and it is a yearly subscription.
 I was able to use the cloud to complete the book while I was away from my computer.
 I would say that half of the book was done on my phone.

-ISBN number and barcode were $150 and I l learned that you can't use one without the other.
+ISBN numbers and barcode were $275 and l learned that you can't use one without the other.
 This is also a key step in maintaining ownership of your work.
-The next I buy ISBN numbers, I'll just the pack of 10 for $295 because I do plan on writing more books in the future.
+After doing some research in March, I reluctantly purchased a second ISBN for the ebook version of the book.
+Each ebook platform has their own tracking system and will assign your book with a number.
+I got the ISBN so it would be easier to track.
+The next time I buy ISBN numbers, I'll just the pack of 10 for $295 because I do plan on writing more books in the future.

 The Library of Congress Control Number was free 99, however, this number is useful if I ever wanted to put my book in libraries.